JacobHeater/minecraft-mod-1.7.10-boilerplate/README.md

 ## Setup

 1. Download [JDK 8](https://www.oracle.com/java/technologies/javase/javase8u211-later-archive-downloads.html).
+2. Unzip the `minecraft-1.7.10-grade-files.zip` and copy the files to your desired project destination.
-2. Run ` ./gradlew clean setDecompWorkspace eclipse` in your working directory.
+3. Run `./gradlew clean setDecompWorkspace eclipse` in your working directory.
-3. You should now be able to import the Gradle project in Eclipse.
+4. You should now be able to import the Gradle project in Eclipse.

 ## Possible Issues